-Abaqus provides the users an extensive array of user subroutines regarding standard, explicit (or CFD analyses).
+Abaqus provides the users with an extensive array of user subroutines regarding standard, explicit (or CFD analyses).
 For instance, here we introduce some of the most popular and important subroutines in Abaqus/Standard and Explicit.
+Writing user subroutines with Abaqus will be presented in the last part of the article.
 However, all user subroutines applicable in Abaqus can be found in the Abaqus User Subroutines Reference Guide:

 1. DLOAD (Abaqus/Standard) & VDLOAD (Abaqus/Explicit)